 Even though these fees may seem low, they very easily add up–and think, that’s money you’re sacrificing instead of putting it towards your goal.

-What’s more, your Radius Bank Rewards Checking Account will pay you interest of 1% on balances of $2,500 or more.
-And you’ll earn an additional 1% cash back on all purchases made with your Radius Bank debit card.
-So, not only are you avoiding bank fees, you’re earning money with your checking account.
+What's more, your Radius Bank Rewards Checking Account will pay you interest of 1% on balances of $2,500 or more.
+And, if you maintain a balance of at least $2,500, you'll earn an additional 1% cash back on “signture-based” purchases made with your Radius Bank debit card.
+So, not only are you avoiding bank fees, you're earning money with your checking account.

 Many people find investing daunting and take a hands-off approach to their funds, trusting issues of long-term investing to financial advisors.
 As we strive to get to FI as efficiently as possible, it makes sense to optimize investing by lowering the fees that accrue from avoiding the driver’s seat.

 When you include fees into the equation, most investing professionals cannot help you outperform the market over time.
 Our advice is to buy an ultra-low-cost diversified index fund and continue to purchase new shares automatically on a set schedule.
 Set it and forget it!

 Related: Podcast Episode–Index Investing

 Choosing funds that have fees of .2% or lower, instead of paying 1 or 2%, could make the difference of hundreds of thousands of dollars over decades.
 Don’t leave money on the table–or in someone else’s pockets.

 Take a look at our review of M1 Finance.
 It is a robo-advisor brokerage that offers commission-free investing and no maintenance fees.
 There are pros and cons, as with most options, but if you are just starting to invest, this is a viable option for you.